valnicky/Ulight/PLANNING.md

 ## WEEK 4

-- [ ] Add JavaScript to the Website

-- [ ] Finish to implement all the templates to the Framework
+- [x] Finish to implement all the templates to the Framework

 - [ ] Match all together